praj-bellakka/tp/docs/UserGuide.md

 Sample output:
 ```
-Here are the matching foods in your database:
+The following food category has been tagged: BREAKFAST
+Searching for "chocolate"...
+ [X] Select your desired food from the list below:
  1.chocolate bar (125 Kcal) Type: SNACK
  2.chocolate cake (300 Kcal) Type: SNACK
  3.chocolate croissant (120 Kcal) Type: MEAL
  4.chocolate rolls (110 Kcal) Type: SNACK
-Select the food you want by entering the number below.
-If the food doesn't exist, enter 0 to create a new custom food!
+Don't see what you're looking for?
+Enter 0 to create your own food!
-User Input: 4
+4
 You have successfully added chocolate rolls (110 Kcal) Type: SNACK
 ```